A guide for spiritual seekers, leaders, and companions

 Challenges: Rigid certainty, avoiding questions, group conformity, in–out tribalism, suppression of doubt, authoritarian dependence

-Common defenses: Rationalization, groupthink, scapegoating dissenters.
+Common defences: Rationalization, groupthink, scapegoating dissenters.

 Dwelling markers: Anxiety around ambiguity; fragile identity when challenged.